 Beware of those cute summer sandals.
-They may cause foot pain and other serious problems.
+Overuse may cause foot pain and other serious problems.

-Flip-flops, slingbacks and mules may be fashionable warm-weather footwear, but they may be putting your feet at risk of heel pain.
-That’s because your heel may become tender or swollen from wearing shoes with poor support or shock absorption.
+Flip-flops, slingbacks and mules may be fashionable warm-weather footwear, but they may be putting your feet at risk of heel pain, including plantar fasciitis.
+That’s because your heel may become tender or swollen from excessive use of shoes with poor support or shock absorption.

 Think about it.
 It’s your heel that absorbs the shock of your foot striking the ground as you put your foot down to walk, and it is your heel that springs you back for your next step.